rgeleta/odoo9-utils/scripts/odoo9-install/README.md

 3. Review the install log file, check for errors in the install process

   a. search for /rror/ (to catch 'Error' and 'error')
+  * wkhtmltox will fail due to prerequisites, will be fixed later in script

   b. search for /ERROR/

   c. search for /arning/ (to catch 'Warning' and 'warning')

   d. search for /WARNING/

+4. Reset password for user postgres in Virtualmin/Webmin
+5. Using browser go to http://example.com:8069